miskcoo/ugreen_leds_controller/README.md

 echo 100 > /sys/class/leds/$led/interval
 ```

 To blink the `disk` LED when a block device is active, you can use the `ledtrig-oneshot` module and monitor the changes of`/sys/block/sda/stat` (see `scripts/ugreen-diskiomon` for an example).
 If you are using zfs, you can combine this script with that provided in [#1](https://github.com/miskcoo/ugreen_dx4600_leds_controller/issues/1) to change the LED's color when a disk drive failure occurs.
+To see how to map the disk LEDs to correct disk slots, please read the [Disk Mapping](#disk-mapping) section.

 #### Start at Boot (for Debian 12)